Skip to main content

 1. Click Data Repos ➡️ your repository's name ➡️ Policies.

-2. Click Add policy and select either a policy template from the list of supported policy types or choose to create a custom policy to start the policy wizard.
+2. Click Add policy and select either a policy wizard from the list of supported policy types or choose to create a custom policy to start the policy wizard.

 3. In the Describe panel: